AAFC-Bioinfo-AAC/metagenomics-snakemake/README.md

 - **Notes:**

   - This rule runs the script MinPath.py from MinPath version 1.6, which is available on the [MinPath github](https://github.com/mgtools/MinPath).
-  - The script will be located in the `workflow/scripts` directory when the repo is cloned.
+  - The MinPath program directory must be added into the scripts folder `workflow/scripts/MinPath`.
+  - The file permission for glpsol must be changed by running

+      ```bash
+      chmod +x /abs/path/to/the/snakemake/workflow/scripts/MinPath/glpk-4.6/examples/glpsol
+      ```

 **`aggregate_minpath_pathways` *MinPath Abundance***